Villavu/Simba/Doc/sphinx/scriptref/tpa.rst

     function SplitTPAEx(const arr: TPointArray; w, h: Integer): T2DPointArray;

-Splits the points with max X and Y distances W and H to their
+Splits the points with max X and Y distances W and H to their own TPointArrays;

 SplitTPA